MerlinR/CLI_notes/README.md

 The configuration file for notes is stored under `$HOME`, such as `~/.notes/notes.cfg` The config files stores what markdown format to use and the notes directory path.

+### Notes path
+The `notes_location` is the location's the script searches for notes to display, the path can be one or multiple paths seperated by a comma; example: `/home/merlin/.notes/,/home/merlin/workspace/python`
+Only the first path supplied is used when creating new notes.

+## Color Scheme
+The color scheme is controlled by MDV and can be configured within the configuration file, the `color_scheme` id list can be found [here](https://github.com/axiros/terminal_markdown_viewer/blob/master/mdv/ansi_tables.json).

 ## Installation
 Notes requires `python3` for installation and can be installed via:
 ```